tanksdude/tanks-game/tanks-game/docs/list-of-levels.md

 Is this the empty level but with a cool powerup in the center?
 Nope, sike!
 The walls are just invisible!
 If you can make it to the center, you'll be rewarded with the amazing Godmode!

 Pro tip: since bullets die when hitting walls, you can shoot to see where walls are.
 No one has ever figured this out by themselves so I still have work to do as a level designer.

+## Concealed Powerups

+* Types: "old", "random-old"
+* Internal name: `concealed_powerups`
+* Default color: `#AABB99`

+A few good powerups are located in the center, but they are guarded by Lightning.
+Decide between the reliable Homing or the elusive Grenade and Big.

+Not a very fun level, even for JS Tanks.
+Removed from vanilla for that reason.
+The only thing going for it was the Homing powerups, which are admittedly a fun addition, but that's it; it's too boring.

+## Lightning Corners

+* Types: "old"
+* Internal name: `lightning_corners`
+* Default color: `(0x77/255, 0x55/255, 0.75)`

+An amazing powerup guarded in the center.
+Blatantly unfinished as a level.

+Was likely originally made to test powerup mixing back in JS Tanks.
+And since I never figured out how to turn it a real level, I commented it out.
+But for some reason I ported it to C++, so that's why it's here.

+## Lone Turret

+* Types: "old", "random-old"
+* Internal name: `lone_turret`
+* Default color: `(0.75, 0.25, 0.25)`

+A single turret in the center watches for any enemies.
+Stay too long deciding on the powerup you'll take and you'll be face its small wrath!

+Back in JS Tanks, it was the very first level to have a turret!
+That's why it has nothing else going for it, and it's not very fun.
+(And surprise surprise, it started as a test level to make sure the Targeting Turret worked.)
+Removed from vanilla because of that.

 ## Old Portal Level